 Source: Global Web Index’s 2020 Social Media User Trends Report — a survey of consumer statistics for the biggest social media platforms.

 Looking at these top countries, there are some key trends: For years, messaging apps like WhatsApp have been growing as an attractive cheaper alternative in countries where SMS messaging is expensive.
 This may help account for the app’s widespread popularity in Africa, Asia and Latin America.

 Additionally, as the world becomes more globalized, WhatsApp and other messaging platforms provide an easy and cheap way to stay connected with friends and relatives abroad — particularly in countries with prominent diasporas, such as the Philippines.
 Even the Philippine government has gotten in on the trend.
 At least one Philippine Consulate now operates a WhatsApp hotline in order to better serve their citizens abroad.

 What seems clear is that WhatsApp is on the rise around the world.
 Even if your brand isn’t offering WhatsApp support right now, don’t write it off.
 You never know, your customers might one day adopt it as their platform of choice for staying in touch with friends, accessing government services, and even buying fish.

-By far, the biggest WhatsApp base in the world is India, with 400 million users.
+By far, the biggest WhatsApp base in the world is India, with nearly 400 million users.
 Even though it doesn’t make the top ten countries by market penetration — WhatsApp usage is widespread in urban areas but still catching up in rural ones — it’s nonetheless a huge area of opportunity for businesses.
 When new features are released on the platform, India is often the first area they are trialled in.
 In November 2020, a new feature allowing users to send money directly between bank accounts via the app was rolled out in the country.